eonu/torch-fsdd/README.md

 The [Free Spoken Digit Dataset](https://github.com/Jakobovski/free-spoken-digit-dataset) is an open data set consisting of audio recordings of various individuals speaking the digits from 0-9, with 50 recordings of each digit per individual.

-The data set can be though of as an audio version of the popular [MNIST data set](https://en.wikipedia.org/wiki/MNIST_database) which consists of hand-written digits.
-However, the fact that the data consists of recordings of different length makes it more challenging to deal with than the fixed-size images of MNIST.
+The data set can be thought of as an audio version of the popular [MNIST data set](https://en.wikipedia.org/wiki/MNIST_database) which consists of hand-written digits.
+However, the fact that the data consists of recordings of different durations makes it more challenging to deal with than the fixed-size images of MNIST.

 Models based on recurrent neural networks that can be implemented in PyTorch are a common approach for this task, and TorchFSDD aims to provide an interface to FSDD for such neural networks in PyTorch, by providing a [`torch.utils.data.Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) wrapper that is ready to be used with a [`torch.utils.data.DataLoader`](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).